anywhichway/nano-memoize/README.md

 # Introduction

 The devs [caiogondim](https://github.com/caiogondim) and [planttheidea](https://github.com/planttheidea) have produced great memoizers.
 We analyzed their code to see if we could build something faster than [fastmemoize](https://github.com/caiogondim/fastmemoize.js) and smaller than [micromemoize](https://github.com/planttheidea/micromemoize) while adding back some of the functionality of [moize](https://github.com/planttheidea/moize) removed in micro-memoize.
-We think we have done it.
+We think we have done it ... but credit to them ... we just merged the best ideas in both and eliminated excess code.

 The minified/gzipped size is 920 bytes for `nano-memoize` vs 959 bytes for `micro-memoize`.